Governance and Diversity in Developing Countries

 - Geen Avondonderwijs

 - Geen A-la-Carte en Aanschuifonderwijs

 - Geen Honours Class

-Objective 2: Student learn to apply and critically judge the literature on this topic and to design and conduct empirical research on a theme of their choice within the overall theme of the course.
+Objective 2: In several writing assignments they shall be guided in using the literature to design and conduct empirical research on a theme of their choice, related to the overall theme of the course.

 |Maakt deel uit van||Soort opleiding||Semester||Blok|

 |Political Science||Master||2||III, IV|